rjournal/rj/README.md

 # RJ

 This package provides tools for dealing with the metadata for the R Journal.

-## Overall goals

-* A minimal set of functions to automate manual tasks

-* `DESCRIPTION` files still maintainable by hand
+The overall goal of the package is to automate common tasks performed by the editors, particularly the editor-in-chief.

 ## `DESCRIPTION` format